Twelve thousand centuries ago, long before the first humans

 its nuclei contain eight protons and eight neutrons.

-Some isotopes are unstable and randomly decay to a different
+The nuclei of some isotopes are unstable and randomly decay to a

-isotope, either by emitting two protons and two neutrons as a
+different nucleus, either by emitting two protons and two neutrons

-helium nucleus (alpha decay) or by transforming a neutron
+as a helium nucleus (alpha decay) or by transforming a

 is the heaviest isotope of any element found on Earth in any

 quantity.
 A nucleus of 238U is very slightly unstable,